Closed from Thursday 5 November

 Workshops in school - the museum comes to you

-Please note all prices are subject to an annual review by the County Council
+Please note all charges apply to 31 March 2020 and are subject to an annual review by the County Council

 Dinosaur Workshop FS, Years 1 - 3, 10am - 12noon